 Head Constable(Operator) and Head Constable(fitter) Eligibility Criteria

-Some of the criteria like age and medical is same as that of constable and the other criteria are the following:
+Some of the criteria like age and medical are the same as that of constable and the other criteria are the following:

 Educational Qualification for Head Constable(operator and fitter)

-- For Head Constable Operator, a candidate could be either matric or equivalent with 2 years of ITI certificate in Radio and TV/Electronics or 10+2 with PCM in any recognised Board.
+- For Head Constable Operator, a candidate could be either matric or equivalent with 2 years of ITI certificate in Radio and TV/Electronics or 10+2 with PCM in any recognized Board.